rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 ![Visits](https://hitscounter.dev/api/hit?url=https%3A%2F%2Frbourgeois33.github.io%2Fposts%2Fpost2%2F&label=Visits)

 ## Disclaimer
 This post was originally supposed to be a short introduction within [my first post on GPU kernel optimization](post1.md), but then I realized that I liked to talk too much about it and went out of scope.
-This is **largely** inspired by [this brilliant talk](https://www.youtube.com/watch?v=sY3bgirw--4) by Prof. James Demmel (Berkley), as well as a the [his CS267 class](https://sites.google.com/lbl.gov/cs267-spr2022) with free lectures on YouTube, where you can find **everything** that I explain here.
+This is **largely** inspired by [this brilliant talk](https://www.youtube.com/watch?v=sY3bgirw--4) by Prof. James Demmel (Berkley), as well as a the [his CS267 class](https://sites.google.com/lbl.gov/cs267-spr2022) with free lectures on YouTube, where you can find **almost everything** that I explain here.

 **Note** The terms *communications* and *memory transfers* will be used interchangeably.
 Also in the present context, a *word* refers to a single FP64 number.

 ## Hardware trends
-Looking at Figure 1, memory transfers, within DRAM, or over the network, have been more expensive than (FP64) math operation since ~1992:
+Looking at Figure 1, memory transfers, within DRAM, or over the network, have been more expensive than a (FP64) math operation since ~1992:
 ![ ](image.png)
 **Figure 1:** Evolution of the time per flop (gamma), inverse bandwidth (beta) and latency (alpha) between ~1980 to ~2015.
 [Source](https://extremecomputingtraining.anl.gov/wp-content/uploads/sites/96/2025/08/Communication-Avoiding-Algorithms-for-Linear-Algebra-Machine-Learning-and-Beyond-v2_ATPESC-2025.pdf).